 2. Research your audience

-Part of planning a successful event is knowing who you’re targeting.
-Research is key to understanding what type of event will appeal to your target audience and achieve your desired results.
+Part of planning a successful event is knowing whom you’re targeting.
+Research is key to understanding what event will appeal to your target audience and achieve your desired results.

 3. Create a budget and stick to it